tebohl/Charity-Funding-Predictor/README.md

 ### Step 1: Preprocess the Data
 Using Pandas and Scikit-learn, the data in charity_data.csv was read and prepared by dropping unecessary columns, unique values binned together and categorical variables were encoded.

-Target variables: 'IS_SUCCESSFUL'
+Target variable: 'IS_SUCCESSFUL'

 Feature variables: 'APPLICATION_TYPE', 'AFFILIATION', 'CLASSIFICATION', 'USE_CASE', 'ORGANIZATION', 'STATUS', 'INCOME_AMT', 'SPECIAL_CONSIDERATIONS'

 ### Step 2: Compile, Train, and Evaluate the Model
 Using TensorFlow and Keras, I designed a neural network to create a binary classification model that can predict if an Alphabet Soup–funded organization will be successful based on the features in the dataset.
 First assigning the number of input features and nodes for each layer, then creating the first hidden layer with an appropriate activation function and finally and output layer with an appropriate activation function.
-Then the model is compiled and trained and a callback that saves the model's weights every five epochs is created.
+Then the model is compiled and trained.
 Lastly, I evaluated the model using the test data to determine the loss and accuracy.
 The results are saved to an HDF5 file in the Resources folder called AlphabetSoupCharity.h5.